Blue Institute takes interdisciplinary actions for resilient oceans & waters.

 When the BLUE Innovation Center will be up and running research residencies will be open to scientists, graduate students and advanced undergraduates completing capstone projects.
 Students will have access to entrepreneurs and the innovation labs, fresh and salt water testing sites, and the area marine environments.
 The Institute supports sustainable water & ocean research which will bring together private and public sector projects, and research scientists in a unique open-access academic and environmental setting fostering collaborative exchanges, blue cluster development, and an innovative ecosystem.
 We are all about networking ideas, resources, people, and projects - locally, regionally, and internationally.

 BlueTech and Blue Economy startups, particularly early stage companies need mentorship from scientists , engineers , and other "in the field practitioners " technologists or aqua-culturalists.
 Entrepreneurship is hard.
 Water and Ocean related technologies and services are incredibly challenging because they need to be designed or deployed in the harshest environments on earth.
 Blue Institute is uniquely situated to support Bluetech and Blue Economy startups at the early stages of growth through specialized programming, networking, internship placements, and pilot & proto-typing opportunities.
 We are particularly focused on inclusive engagement and creating more opportunities for women and entrepreneurs of color to not only thrive in BlueTech & Blue Economy, but drive the BlueTech and the Blue Economy.
 Please visit the BLUE Excelerator page to meet the awesome climate startups we are currently working with!

 hello at blueinstitute.org

-Blue Institute is headquartered on Cape Cod, with locations in New Bedford, and Newport.
+Blue Institute is headquartered on Cape Cod, in Massachusett, and Newport, Rhode Island.

 Blue Institute, Inc. is a Registered 501(c)(3), Charitable organization, and donations are tax deductible to the extent allowed by law.